 How can you tell if a GFCI outlet is bad?

 There are two types of GFCIs, manual and self-test GFCIs.
-The former are the ones that most homeowners own because they are the oldest and most common, and the latter is only recent.
+The former are the ones that most homeowners own because they are the oldest and most common, and the latter are only recent.
 However, both can be checked manually.

 You will see two buttons on the face of the socket, and the test button is the top one.
 If the buttons are color-coded, the test button is the black one.
 The red button is the reset button.